Bluepuff71/OOP-Project/README.md

-# TTU-Stuff
+# OOP-Project
-This is a repository for all the stuff I have to do for my comp sci degree.
+This is the repository for my object oriented project.

+## Documentation
+The documentation can be found here: bluepuff71.github.io/TTU-Stuff/